 The 5th line

-Text: (The subject is in a state of) opinionated (夬) Lu (fulfilment); to persist is stern and cruel.
+The subject is in a state of opinionated (夬) Lu (carrying-out); to persist is stern and cruel.

 夬quai4 is torrential water which sweeps away everything in its path.
 Here it is signified as acting willfully without considering the consequences, which eventually destroys everything.

-Commentary on the image: (Line 5 is in a state of) opinionated Lu (fulfilment) and to persist is stern and cruel; (this is because) the position (it occupies) is right and appropriate (for it).
+Commentary on the image: Line 5 is in a state of opinionated Lu (carrying-out) and to persist is stern and cruel; this is because the position which line 5 occupies is right and appropriate to it.

 Position 5, the masculine and king's position, is right and appropriate for it.
 This causes it to believe that it is always righteous, but it is misleading.
 Therefore to persist in carrying out what is intended in an opinionated way, i.e. without correlation with those below in a moderate manner, is stern and cruel.

 Enlightenment through nine five: not to be self-willed but correlate with others and acts according to the order of the system.
 To persist in acting dictatorially is stern and cruel.
-It is like a king isolated by masculine rigidity and lacking association with those below which causes him to become opinionated and act like a tiger.
-When this line is triggered to move (toward femininity transforming along the way), the hexagram tends toward hexagram Kui (38), alienation, which is caused by one’s thoughts (or interests, etc) differing from others'.
-On the other hand, alienation will be eliminated and reconciliation achieved if common ground is attained in hexagram Kui which forms after line 5 changes to feminine, in hexagram Kui people shall not defy discrepancy but rather undertake reconciliation for the common goal.
+This is like a proud king isolated by masculine rigidity and lacking association with those below; all the unfavourable conditions make him become opinionated and act in a tiger’s way.
+When this line is triggered to move toward femininity and transforming along the way, the hexagram tends toward hexagram Kui (38), alienation, which is caused by one’s thought (or interest, etc) differing from other's.
+After line 5 changes to feminine, in hexagram Kui people shall not defy discrepancy but rather undertake reconciliation for the common goal.

 The 6th line

-Text: (The subject is in a state of) viewing Lu (fulfilment) and assessing (whether there is a sign of) good fortune; its (free) circling is greatly auspicious.
+The subject is in a state of viewing Lu (fulfilment) and assessing whether there is a good omen; its free circling is greatly auspicious.